 Some providers also offer hardware agnostic solutions.
 This means you can take your pick among devices and easily and quickly integrate them into your operations.
-Aware360’s SafetyAware is a great example of an effective hardware agnostic solution, that allows for smooth and efficient implementation.
+Aware360's SafetyAware is a great example of an effective personal safety app, that allows for smooth and efficient implementation.

-Generating reports on various aspects of worker activity and safety management is an important capability for any safety solution because it helps organizations track progress, and identify trends and patterns.
+Generating reports on various aspects of lone worker activities and safety management is an important capability for any safety solution because it helps organizations track progress, and identify trends and patterns.

 On-going user support